CTEC3905-2022/lab-materials/lab-02.md

 Reload the page.
 Notice the `button` element has the attribute `id="myTrigger"`.
-This will create a global `myTrigger` variable in the javascript context.
+This will create a global `myTrigger` variable in the JavaScript context.

 Type `myTrigger` into the Chrome developer tools console.
 You should see the button is identified.